 Madison College's Event Management program was named Industry Model Champion by the Department of Labor.
-Because of our leadership in the events industry, rigor in our education and depth of event management training in our program, we have been integral in the development of the U.S. Department of Labor's Hospitality, Tourism and Events Workplace Competency Model.
+Because of our leadership in the events industry, rigor in our education, and depth of event management training in our program, we have been integral in developing the U.S. Department of Labor's Hospitality, Tourism, and Events Workplace Competency Model.
 Check out the competency model and see how you match up with the skills necessary to be an event professional.

 The Meeting Professionals International Wisconsin Chapter, part of the world’s largest organization for meeting professionals, also endorses this Madison College program.

 Students in the Event Management program can attend full or part-time.

 Event Management classes may be offered at these Madison College campuses: